barbazul/1kfa/mod_guide_player.md

 One of the 20 cards in your Deckahedron is the "Critical Success card".
 It has a ✔✔✔ symbol on every edge and a circular green symbol in the middle.

-If you *resolve a flip* with the Critical Success card, you can do two things:
+If you *resolve a flip* with the Critical Success card, you can do one of two things:

  * Say how your character's practice has finally paid off, or how they had an insight or epiphany about the move they just accomplished.
 Spend XP 1-for-1 to go up levels in the move that was just resolved.
- * Take a Blessing card from the supply and put it in their discard pile.
+ * Take a Blessing card from the supply and put it in your discard pile.

 ## Taking a Breather